The Story Behind the Most Beautiful Family Portraits

 About Bill Barley

 Bill Barley has photographed South Carolina’s beauty and business since 1964.
-He began a photojournalism career after graduating from Rochester Institute of Technology with a bachelor’s degree in Fine Arts.
-In 1966 he started his studio and has produced creative photo solutions for the New York Times, Newsweek, UPI, The SC Governor’s Office, and New York agencies representing NASCAR racing.
+He began a career in photojournalism after graduating from Rochester Institute of Technology with a bachelor’s degree in Fine Arts.
+In 1966, he started his studio and produced creative photo solutions for the New York Times, Newsweek, UPI, The SC Governor’s Office, and New York agencies representing NASCAR racing.

 Travel Note

-After a visit to his studio, it occurred to me that he’s captured half a century of South Carolina history with his stunning photography.
-It’s just waiting there in his archives for the right time to tell the story.
+After a visit to his studio, I realized that his stunning photography had captured half a century of South Carolina history.
+It’s just waiting in his archives for discovery by the right people.

 Follow Bill Barley and Associates Inc on Facebook and visit his website at Bill Barley & Associates Inc.